 The name Quill refers to Jonquil, the hardy, spring flower.
 The moniker would serve as a tribute to ancestors named Bill, Gil, or Phil.

-Contrary to what most people think, the Saffron flower isn’t yellow or orange but purple color.
+Contrary to what most people think, the Saffron flower isn’t yellow or orange but purple.
 Saffron is a gender neutral name, but will suit boys more.

 The name refers to an aromatic herb and also means an intelligent person.
 As a name, Sage is strong and short, fitting the criteria sought after by most modern parents.